The Invariant Measures of some Infinite Interval Exchange Maps

 \begin{lemma}[Farkas' theorem for the adjacency operator] Let $\f \in \hat \Q_{++}$.
 The following two statements are equivalent. \begin{enumerate} \item There is a $\g \in \hat \Q_{++}$ with $\A \g=\f$. \item For all $\x \in \R^\V_c$, if $\A \x \in \hat \Q_{++}$ then $\langle \f, \x \rangle \geq 0$. \end{enumerate} \end{lemma}

-This lemma is proved in section \ref{sect:farkas}.
+This lemma is proved in Appendix \ref{sect:farkas}; it follows from a generalized form of Farkas' theorem.
 We will use criterion (2) to check for surjectivity.
 We will simplify this criterion.
 First, we introduce a more strict version of the subsequence decay property.
 In order to define this property, we need the following useful fact about renormalizable directions.

 \begin{lemma}[Critical times] Suppose $\bm \theta$ is a $\lambda$-renormalizable direction.
-Then there are infinitely many $n \in \N$ such that if $\f \in \R^\V$ is a $(\bm \theta, n)$-survivor, then $\f$ is a $(\bm \theta, m)$-survivor for all $m \leq n$. \end{lemma} This lemma is a direct consequence of Corollaries \ref{cor:critical_times_occur} and \ref{cor:survivor_implication}.
+Then there are infinitely many $n \in \N$ such that if $\f \in \R^\V$ is a $(\bm \theta, n)$-survivor, then $\f$ is a $(\bm \theta, m)$-survivor for all $m \leq n$. \end{lemma} This lemma is proved in section \ref{sect:quadrant tracking}.
 We prove this lemma, by showing that there a sequence of values of $n$ which are guaranteed to have the property above.
 These values of $n$ satisfy a simple combinatorial criterion related to the shrinking sequence, and we call them {\em critical times}.
 See Definition \ref{def:critical_time}.

 \begin{definition}[Critical decay property] $S(\G,\w)$ has the {\em critical decay property}, if for any $\bm \theta \in \Rn_\lambda$ and any $\f \in \Surv_{\bm \theta}$ the sequence of critical times, $\langle g_{n_i} \rangle$, of the $\lambda$-shrinking sequence of $\bm \theta$ satisfies